Table of Contents

 Faster signal on what broke.
 When tests run inside the cluster, you eliminate the overhead of spinning up environments, configuring network access, and waiting for CI runners.
 TomTom integrated their test execution logs with a Prometheus stack, so engineers could trace issues from test execution directly to application logs.
 Troubleshooting time dropped because the debugging path went from "check the CI logs, then check the cluster logs, then check the app logs" to "check one place."

 Tests that match production.
-The number one source of developer frustration with testing isn't slow tests.
-It's unreliable tests.
+The number one source of developer frustration with testing is not slow tests.
+It is unreliable tests.
 Tests that pass locally, fail in CI, and then pass again when someone re-runs the pipeline.
 That unreliability almost always comes from environment mismatch.
 When tests run in the same cluster as the app, the mismatch disappears.
-You stop wasting time investigating failures that aren't real.
+You stop wasting time investigating failures that are not real.

 The cost of not fixing this